 In the 1950s several small narrow-gauge industrial railways were opened.
 Some of these used locomotive haulage, others hand propelled wagons on rails.
 A couple of hand worked operations survive at coal mines, one of which is reported to have used electric traction at one time.
 Apart from these lines there was no further railway development until at least the 1960s.

 In 2016, a new link with Turkmen Railways was established with a border crossing at Ymamnazar.
-The line runs to Akina, about 3km inside Afghanistan.
-An extension is proposed to Andkhoy, a further 35km.
+The line ran to Akina, about 3km inside Afghanistan.
+An 24km extension from Akina to Andkhoy opened in 2021.

-Construction is expected to start in late 2018 on a new 1520mm gauge cross border link with Tajikistan.
-A station will be established at Shērkhān Bandar on the Afghan side of the Panj River which forms the border at this point.
-A rail line will connect with an existing Tajik branch from Kolkhozobod.
-In Afghanistan extensions are proposed from Shērkhān Bandar to Kunduz (65 km) and eventually to Mazr-i-Sharif connecting with the line from Uzbekistan.
+In 2018, a new 1520mm gauge cross border link with Tajikistan was approved.
+The plan involves a new station at Shērkhān Bandar on the Afghan side of the Panj River which forms the border at this point, and rail line and bridge connecting with an existing Tajik branch line from Kolkhozobod.
+However, to date there have been no reports of construction being started.
+If completed, there could be future extensions in Afghanistan from Shērkhān Bandar to Kunduz (65 km) and eventually to Mazr-i-Sharif connecting with the line from Uzbekistan.